 Nearest to the agent by route (GIS) — the resource unit which is the closest to the current agent along the existing routes in GIS.

 The most preferred — the resource unit is selected by comparing resources to each other.
-The comparison algorithm (or its call) is placed in the field "unit1 is preferred to unit2".
+The comparison algorithm (or its call) is placed in the "unit1 is preferred to unit2" edit box.

 Local variables:

-The comparison algorithm (or its call) that is used for choosing a resource for the given agent.
+The comparison algorithm (or its call) that is used for selecting a resource for the given agent.
 The algorithm compares resources to each other.
 It should return true if the resource unit1 has higher preference than the resource unit2 (and false otherwise, including the case of choice equality).
-The algorithm should provide transitiveness.Value type: boolean
+The algorithm should provide transitiveness.Type: boolean

 Default value: false